anton-smirnov-robert/weaver/content/note/on Longo2012.md

 Reference: [Longo2012](reference/Longo2012.md)

-## Section
+#### DNA was discovered in times that proned an informational metaphor to describe biological organization.

-**DNA was discovered in times that proned an informational metaphor for biological organization**.
 The discovery of DNA by Crick and Watson in 1953 happened just after an flourishing era of mathematical logic and computation.
 The concepts of (hardware and software-independent) [computable](definition/computable.md), elaboration of information (reading and programming) with [Turing machine](concept/Turing%20machine.md)s were developped in 1930-1936.
 At the end of WW2 (were cryptography played a major role), [Schrödinger's code-script aperiodic crystal](concept/Schrödinger's%20code-script%20aperiodic%20crystal.md) hints at informational encoding in chromosomes, such as *programs*.
-In 1948, [[Shannon's theory of information transmission]], which is still crucial nowadays also poped up.
-The informational metaphor for biological organization (without the hypothesis of the abstract model of mathematical logic) laid out the groundwork for a simplistic explanation of [[Mendel's laws of inheritance]] with the four bases discovered in the DNA.
-This metaphor is at the core of [[Crick's central dogma]].
+In 1948, [Shannon's theory of information transmission](concept/Shannon's%20theory%20of%20information%20transmission.md), which is still crucial nowadays also poped up.
+The informational metaphor for biological organization (without the hypothesis of the abstract model of mathematical logic) laid out the groundwork for a simplistic explanation of [Mendelian inheritance](concept/Mendelian%20inheritance.md) with the four bases discovered in the DNA.
+This metaphor is at the core of [Crick's central dogma](concept/Crick's%20central%20dogma.md).